 As well as some kick ass attention grabbing posts for your newly crafted offers, massage therapists can also use this time to find their voice and create a whole range of social media posts.

 Now might also be the perfect time to tackle scheduling your posts using software such as MeetEdgar or Hootsuite.
 Adding your posts into a library and setting up a schedule can free you up later on as your social media can be automated.
+Many massage therapists saw their books fill up quickly once lockdowns lifted and with the extra time now needed for consultations, pre appointment check ins and cleaning between massage treatments, why not use this time to get ahead with your marketing so that when you are busier later down the line you don't lose momentum in terms of looking for new clients and connecting to your existing network.

 Video content is king and now is a fantastic time to be getting ahead and creating some killer content for your website and social media channels.